 - i.
-Hand-held hose - ii.
-Faucet-filled bucket or water can of five gallons or less

-No new landscapes may be installed.
+Hand-held hose; or - ii.
+Faucet-filled bucket or water can of five gallons or less - b.
+New landscapes may only be installed if they do not require a variance to the mandatory watering schedule.
 No variances will be approved.